Charlotte Bowel Perforation or Ruptured Bowel Attorney

 You may not have ever know what a gastrointestinal perforation (GP) was until it happened to you or a loved one.
 This is a serious medical problem that is often caused by a person’s medical conditions.
 However, there are times when bowel perforations happen due to the negligence or carelessness of a doctor or surgeon.

 When you need a bowel perforation attorney in Charlotte, you can count on Brown, Moore & Associates, PLLC to be by your side.
-Our knowledgeable and experienced team will work to investigate what happened so we can secure the compensation you deserve.
+Our knowledgeable and experienced medical malpractice lawyer in Charlotte, NC will work to investigate what happened so we can secure the compensation you deserve.

 What Is A Bowel Perforation?